PhilMele/M1Project/README.md

    Addition boostrap classes are such as `data-bs-ride` and `slide`, allowing the carousel to images. `data-bs-ride` is important as without it images would outgrow their container during the "slide" phase to then resize to their desired shape.
 This is astetically not pleasing and `data-bs-ride` solved this problem.

-   Missing feature: when going to screen above 769px, the carousel container is no longer set to a width of 100%.
+   **Missing feature**: when going to screen above 769px, the carousel container is no longer set to a width of 100%.
 As a result, we can see the 6 images being displayed at once during the "slide" transition.
 I did not find a way to only display 3 at once.

    ### 3.7 Contact Us Form <a name="contact-us-form"></a>
    This form can be reached a site user clicks on a "Send Email" button.